LlamaTouch/LlamaTouch/dataset/README.md

     python3 dataset_stats.py llamatouch_task_metadata.tsv /path/to/dataset
     ```

-## Utilization scripts for processing new recorded traces
+## Utilization Scripts for Processing New Recorded Traces

 A sequence of scripts for processing the recorded UI interaction traces.